 Roxie Hart Reimagined by Kiruna-Lind Devar

-Velma Kelly Commands the Stage with Samantha Poe
+Velma Kelly Commands the Stage with Samantha Peo

-Samantha Poe exploded into “All That Jazz” with volcanic charisma.
-Poe’s sultry timbre rode Kevin Kraak’s live orchestra through brassy crescendos and snare-driven breaks, every high kick and leg extension punctuated by thunderous applause.
-Anne Reinking’s choreography framed Poe as a jazz-age queen, her every movement a statement of power and poise.
-It was impossible to look away—or stop tapping our toes.
+Samantha Peo exploded into “All That Jazz” with volcanic charisma.
+Peo’s sultry timbre rode Kevin Kraak’s live orchestra through brassy crescendos and snare-driven breaks, every high kick and leg extension punctuated by thunderous applause.
+Anne Reinking’s original choreography, re-created by Gary Chryst framed Peo as a jazz-age queen, her every movement a statement of power and poise.
+It was impossible to look away—or stop tapping our toes

 Jonathan Roxmouth’s Billy Flynn: Legal Eagle of the Jazz Age

 Jonathan Roxmouth’s Billy Flynn prowled the lectern like a silk-suited gunslinger, his courtroom theatrics a dazzling blend of charm and calculation.
 Roxmouth’s smoothly delivered quips and seductive lawyerly wink turned every cross-examination into a glittering duel of verbal barbs.
-Opposite Devar and Poe, Roxmouth traded razor-sharp banter that crackled with competitive electricity, making each legal maneuver feel like a high-stakes dance number.
+Opposite Devar and Peo, Roxmouth traded razor-sharp banter that crackled with competitive electricity, making each legal manoeuvre feel like a high-stakes dance number.

 “Cell Block Tango” Cuts to the Bone

-When the lights snapped on “Cell Block Tango,” six femme fatales in fedoras and fishnets took over the stage.
+When the lights snapped on “Cell Block Tango,” six femme fatales in fishnets took over the stage.
 Immaculate synchronization and staccato snaps turned their confessions of “He had it comin’” into a chilling refrain.
-Under Darren Greef’s choreography, each woman’s story—delivered with clinical precision—felt both shocking and eerily compelling, leaving the sold-out house breathless and on edge.
+Under Gary Chryst’s choreography, each woman’s story—delivered with clinical precision—felt both shocking and eerily compelling, leaving the sold-out house breathless and on edge.

 John Kander’s Score Under Kevin Kraak’s Baton